How many legs does a crab have

 After sacrificing a limb, crabs can quickly retreat and escape from their predators.
 The severed limb remains behind and continues to twitch and move, diverting the predator’s attention from the main body of the crab.
 This remarkable ability gives crabs a chance to survive and eventually regenerate the lost limb.

-See also How many episodes in spiral of lies
+See also How many stone is 72kg

 The sacrificed limb is not wasted or lost.
 Crabs have the ability to regenerate the lost limb during subsequent molting phases.
 This incredible sacrifice and regeneration process demonstrate the adaptability and survival instincts of these fascinating creatures.